bonniehsm/trip-planner/README.md

 # trip-planner

-An app for me to practice creating a full-stack web application using MERN stack.
+An app for me to practice creating a full-stack web application